-Description Use to test the flag status of a slot at a given datetime. Туре BOOLEAN
+Description Use to test the flag status of a slot at a given datetime.

+Туре BOOLEAN

+Arguments Туре ype Meaning

-Arguments 1 SLOT The slot to test 2 DATETIME The datetime at which to test 3 STRING The flag to test.
-The flag is specified by string, which can be the single letter version of the flag or the full flag name: O Output B Best Efficiency I Input M Maximum Capacity R Rules S Surcharge Release i Iterative MRM G Regulation Discharge Z DMI Input D Drift U Unit Values m Method T Target A Account TB Target-Begin P Propagated tb Target-Begin-RiverWare Evaluation The function returns whether or not the slot has the flag at that date.
-If the slot does not have a value at the date then the function returns that an invalid value was found (which will cause the calling block to terminate early).
+1 SLOT The slot to test

+2 DATETIME The datetime at which to test

+3 STRING The flag to test.
+The flag is specified by string, which can be the single letter version of the flag or the full flag name: O Output B Best Efficiency

+I Input M Maximum Capacity P Pulos S Surcharge Poloase

+n nuies o ouroriarye neiease

+i Iterative MRM G Regulation Discharge

+Z DMI Input D Drift

+U Unit Values m Method

+T Target A Account

+TB Target-Begin P Propagated

+tb Target-Begin-RiverWare

+Evaluation The functio e function returns whether or not the slot has the flag at that date.

+the slot does not have a value at the date then the function returns that an invalid value was found (which will cause the calling ock to terminate early).

 Comments An error is returned if the slot is not a Series Slot or if the date is not a legal timestep for that slot.

-See also the IsInput function, HERE (Section 94) which is a more limited function used to test for the "I" or "Z" flag.
+See also the IsInput function, (Section 98) which is a more limited function used to test for the "I" or "Z" flag.
 Note, unlike this function, it returns FALSE when the slot does not have a value.

-HasFlag(\$"Mead.Outflow", @"24:00 December 31, 1999", "R") HasFlag(\$"Powell.Storage", @"24:00 March 31, 2006", "Target")
+HasFlag(\$"Mead.Outflow", @"24:00 December 31, 1999", "R")

+HasFlag(\$"Powell.Storage", @"24:00 March 31, 2006", "Target")

-85. HasRuleFiredSuccessfully
+HasRuleFiredSuccessfully

-Description Returns whether or not the rule with a given name has successfully executed (with or without effect) during the current timestep of a rulebased simulation. Туре BOOLEAN Arguments 1 STRING The name of the rule.
-The special string "Current Rule" or "ThisRule" (not case sensitive) is interpreted as a reference to the currently executing rule.
-This function returns TRUE if: the rule finished successfully (i.e., at least one assignment is attempted and none fail), or the rule finished ineffectively (i.e., the rule is evaluated but the logic within the execution constraint or within the body of the rule decides no assignment is necessary or the rule attempts assignment but priority is junior so no assignment is made).
-Evaluation The function returns FALSE if the rule has not yet fired, or the rule has fired but terminated early (the rule encountered a NaN in a slot value).
+Description Returns whether or not the rule with a given name has successfully executed (with or without effect) during the current timestep of a rulebased simulation. Туре BOOLEAN Arguments Type Meaning 1 STRING The name of the rule.
+The special string "Current Rule" or "ThisRule" (not case sensitive) is interpreted as a reference the currently executing rule.
+Evaluation This function returns TRUE if: • the rule finished successfully (i.e., at least one assignment is attempted and none fail), or • the rule finished ineffectively (i.e., the rule is evaluated but the logic within the execution constraint or within the body of the rule decides no assignment is necessary or the rule attempts assignment but priority is junior so no assignment is made).
+The function returns FALSE if the rule has not yet fired, or • the rule has fired but terminated early (the rule encountered a NaN in a slot value).
 Note that, as mentioned above, if the input name is "Current Rule" or "ThisRule", then this is taken to be a reference to the currently executing rule.
 Using the structure NOT HasRuleFiredSuccessfully("ThisRule") will cause the that rule to only execute successfully once.
-Comments The behavior of this function is undetermined outside of a rulebased simulation.
+Comments Comments HasRuleFiredSuccessfully behave as follows for the various RPL Sets: Rulebased Simulation Rules: has the rule fired in the current timestep as described above Initialization Rules: has the rule fired in the current single run.
+Iterative MRM Rules: has the rule fired in the current MRM iteration (single run). • Global Functions set: the behavior for the caller's application.
+Other: not applicable, aborts with an error message.

-HasRuleFiredSuccessfully("Smith Flood Control") HasRuleFiredSuccessfully("Current Rule") HasRuleFiredSuccessfully("ThisRule")
+HasRuleFiredSuccessfully("Smith Flood Control")

+HasRuleFiredSuccessfully("Current Rule")

+HasRuleFiredSuccessfully("ThisRule")

-86. HydropowerRelease
+HydropowerRelease